 Dr. Jefferson has conducted scholarly research studies at Northwestern University and the University of Wollongong in Australia, and published in Johnson C. Smith University Undergraduate Research Journal.
 Her book contributions include Effective Speech Communication in Howard University Edition of Speech Craft published in Bedford/St. Martin's Macmillan Learning, and African American Magazines published in The SAGE International Encyclopedia of Mass Media and Society.
 Dr. Jefferson coined the term "exemplary representations" in her book, African American Women in the Oprah Winfrey Network's Queen Sugar Drama: Exemplary Representations On Screen and Behind the Scenes.
 The exemplary representations conceptual framework and model is a defining piece of her research developed to illustrate examples or exemplars for social and systemic change.
 The monograph is an extension of her dissertation to provide a unique analysis of studies on representations by highlighting exemplary practices.
-The Queen Sugar show creator-writer-director-producer, Ava DuVernay, requested to read the research study the day after successfully defending with oral distinction.
+The Queen Sugar show creator-writer-director-producer, Ava DuVernay, requested to read her dissertation the day after successfully defending with oral distinction.
 Dr. Jefferson was honored to show how her analysis demonstrates counter-narratives and counter-stereotypes vis-a-vis those of traditional mainstream media programming.
-The text is sold worldwide and available at academic libraries such as Columbia University, Cornell University, Emory University, Temple University, University of Pennsylvania, and Yale University, A preview of the internationally distributed monograph is available on Google Scholar.
+The text is sold worldwide and available at academic libraries such as Columbia University, Cornell University, Emory University, Temple University, University of Pennsylvania, and Yale University, A preview of the internationally distributed publication is available on Google Scholar.

 Dr. Ollie L. Jefferson (middle) joined by her public speaking students at Howard University.